 An in depth insight into our careers education including our statutory duties, methods of implementations and monitoring and review can be seen in our Careers Education Policy.
 You can access it by clicking here.

 We monitor the effectiveness of our careers education by listening to the 'Student Voice'.
 We also evaluate and update our provision, including the website, yearly.
-The next date for review and update is September 2019.

 To contact her please use the email: firstname.lastname@example.org or telephone 01530 412756

 This is a fantastic opportunity for employers to meet our students and to inspire them into their industry.
 It is also a relaxed opportunity for students to ask questions and find out more.
-The Careers Fair is ideally times to fall towards the end of Year 8, before students choose their Year 9 options.
+The Careers Fair is ideally timed to fall towards the end of Year 8, before students choose their Year 9 options.

 We welcome speakers from as many career paths as possible and like to offer relevant options to all of our students, regardless of their academic achievement.

 Previous visitors have included; engineers, medical professionals, scientists, lawyers, graphic designers, photographers, nursery nurses, and animal care.

 We also have strong links with local learning providers and universities who help to give students a clearer idea of qualifications needed for certain careers paths.

 In Year 9 students further develop their knowledge of the employment market and education routes into employment.
 They will:

 The World Skills Show is the UK’s biggest skills and careers event, covering 5 key employment areas: Construction and Logistics, Engineering and Technology, Health and Hospitality, Digital and Business, Creative and Design.